-Preliminary Application: The Preliminary Application approved by TPMC must be used and requests basic information necessary to determine eligibility for waiting list placement, including the unit bedroom size(s), household composition, household income and assets, preferences, sex offender status, and race and ethnic data required by program regulation.
-The Preliminary Application does not include all information required to determine program or property eligibility.
-Applicants placed on the Waiting List must complete the Rental Application and Application Interview before their final eligibility can be determined.
+Rental Application: The Rental Application approved by NWRECC must be used and requests information necessary to determine waiting list placement, including the unit bedroom size(s), household composition, household income, assets, deductions, preferences, sex offender status, and race and ethnic data required by program regulation.
+The Rental Application does not include all information required to determine program or property eligibility.
+Applicants placed on the Waiting List must update their Rental Application and complete the Application Interview before their final eligibility can be determined.

-Requesting & Submitting a Preliminary Application: Unless a waiting list has been officially closed, the Preliminary Application is available to anyone who requests one, even if a sizeable waiting list exists.
-The Preliminary Application may be requested in person in the leasing office during posted office hours, or by phone, fax, mail, or email using the contact information found on the property's sign or provided in the beginning of this Plan.
-Individuals may also complete and submit an electronic Preliminary Application through the property's website, providing everyone in the household is willing to utilize the electronic process.
-Preliminary Applications may also be available at various agencies located throughout the community.
-Individuals may also find the Preliminary Application on the property's website and at various agencies located throughout the community.
+Requesting & Submitting a Rental Application: The Rental Application is available to anyone who requests one, even if a sizeable waiting list exists.
+The Rental Application may be requested in person in the leasing office during posted office hours, or by phone, fax, mail, or email using the contact information found on the property's sign or provided in the beginning of this Plan.
+Individuals may also complete and submit an electronic Rental Application through the property's website, providing everyone in the household is willing to utilize the electronic process.
+Rental Applications may also be available at various agencies located throughout the community.

-While it is the applicant's responsibility to complete the Preliminary Application, it is TPMC's policy to assist individuals who complete an Applicant/Resident Request for Paperwork Assistance form.
+While it is the applicant's responsibility to complete the Rental Application, it is NWRECC's policy to assist individuals who complete an Applicant/Resident Request for Paperwork Assistance form.
 Applicants who do not possess the legal capacity to sign documents cannot become a resident or co-resident unless another individual, legally authorized to sign on their behalf, executes the required documents.

-Submitting the Preliminary Application: The Preliminary Application must be completed in full and may be submitted in person, by mail, through email or other electronic means, or by fax.
-It must be signed using ink by the head, co-head, spouse, and all other adult members of the household.
-Once a completed Preliminary Application has been received, the date and time of receipt will be recorded.
+Submitting the Rental Application: The Rental Application must be completed in full and may be submitted in person, by mail, through email, by fax or electronically.
+It must either be signed using ink by the head, co-head, spouse, and all other adult members of the household if submitted through paper form, or electronically by these same individuals if permitted by Rural Development in this state.
+If a Rental Application is incomplete, management will notify the applicant in writing of the items necessary to complete the application within 10 days.
+Once a completed Rental Application has been received, the date and time of receipt will be recorded on the Waiting List.